 She is the author of “Tech Boss Lady: How to Start-up, Disrupt, and Thrive as a Female Founder,” where she immerses herself in the tough and raw side of startups, sharing her own story and how she challenged the Silicon club.
 Valley, founding Girls In Tech, the largest organization for women entrepreneurs in the world.
 Likewise, the work collects the telling of sincere stories of more than 20 women leaders in technology.

-In 2009, Adriana Gascoigne launched “SmittenWithMittens,” which is now “The YOUniform Project,” a philanthropy providing fair trade uniforms and educational resources to children in developing countries.
+In addition, Adriana Gascoigne launched “Smitten With Mittens”, currently called “The YOUniform Project”, a solidarity project that seeks to provide uniforms and necessary educational resources for many children in developing countries.

 Likewise, Girls in Tech has created a number of programs to increase the number of women working in technology, including Global Classroom, an online learning platform that provides access to online courses and resources to improve knowledge in STEM related fields.
 Other programs include the Amplify Pitch Competition, Mentorship, and tech job openings, amongst others.